cct-datascience/organization/meeting-notes/2019-10-07_sprint-retrospective.md

 ## TODO

-- [ ] Write a new ticket for UAUSUserlog people to add new fields (Chris)
+- [ ] Write a new ticket for UASUserlog people to add new fields (Chris)
 - [ ] Organization Issue #6, put it into Sprint 21 (David)
 - [x] Assign Sentinel detection Issue #56 to Julian (Julian)
 - [ ] Create ticket for Drone Pipeline paper abstract (Chris)